Ryah/Powercord-Utilities/README.md

 # Powercord Utilities (Windows Only)

+# NOT OFFICIALLY ENDORSED BY POWERCORD

-Powercord Utilities is an automated Installer/Uninstaller for Powercord with added features written in Batch.
+Powercord Utilities is an (unofficial) automated Installer/Uninstaller for Powercord with added features written in Batch.

 Currently supports semi-automated installation and uninstallation of Powercord, along with PowercordPluginDownloader and PowercordThemeDownloader.